Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Character Classification in Japanese

-Japanese contains mixed character types such as hiragana, katakana, and kanji.
-You can use regular expressions to identify each type.
-Example: Extracting only kanji
+Japanese mixes character types such as hiragana, katakana, and kanji.
+You can distinguish each type using regular expressions.

 import re